Differential game

+Early differential games, often inspired by military scenarios, modeled situations like a pursuer chasing an evader, such as a missile targeting an aircraft.
+Today, they also apply to fields like economics and engineering, analyzing competition over resources or the control of moving systems.

 Connection to optimal control

-Differential games are related closely with optimal control problems.
+Differential games are related closely to optimal control problems.
 In an optimal control problem there is single control $u(t)$ and a single criterion to be optimized; differential game theory generalizes this to two controls $u_{1}(t),u_{2}(t)$ and two criteria, one for each player.
 Each player attempts to control the state of the system so as to achieve its goal; the system responds to the inputs of all players.

 History

 In the study of competition, differential games have been employed since a 1925 article by Charles F. Roos.
 The first to study the formal theory of differential games was Rufus Isaacs, publishing a text-book treatment in 1965.
 One of the first games analyzed was the 'homicidal chauffeur game'.